Insights and updates from the team at LandscapeHub

 Although its appearance may be delicate, sweet woodruff is tough and well-suited for shady slopes and woodland spaces.
 White spring flowers last for several weeks, and the leaves add a pleasant aroma.
 Sweet woodruff prefers moist soil for best performance, with the plants growing 6 to 12 inches tall.
 If you have a client with Black Walnut trees, this is the groundcover for you!
 USDA Zone 4-8.

-Japanese Painted Fern (Athyrium niponicum)
+Japanese Painted Fern (Athyrium niponicum var. pictum)

 Awarded “Perennial Plant of the Year” in 2004 and for good reason: Japanese painted ferns look lovely in shade gardens in a wide range of zones.
 The soft, gray-green fronds with a silvery overlay and contrasting dark burgundy midrib brighten shady gardens while also providing great texture and contrast.
 The ferns naturalize well in humusy, organically rich soil that’s moist but well-drained.
 USDA Zone 2-10.